fitsaleem/AWS-services/2-class-AWS/second.md

+# second class

+cloudping.info : you can check the speed of data centers

 # regions in aws:

 Amazon cloud computing resources are hosted in multiple locations world-wide.
 These locations are composed of AWS Regions, Availability Zones, and Local Zones.
 Each AWS Region is a separate geographic area.
 Each AWS Region has multiple, isolated locations known as Availability Zones.